 Payments are usually structured on a weekly or monthly basis, which can make it easier for households to incorporate them into their regular budgets.

-Because the payment schedule is clearly disclosed in the rental agreement, customers understand how the transaction works before taking the item home.
+Because the payment schedule is clearly disclosed in the Rental-Purchase Agreement, customers understand how the transaction works before taking the item home.

 Service and Support #

-Most rent-to-own agreements include service and maintenance during the Rental Period.
+Most rental-purchase agreements include service and maintenance during the Rental Period.

-If a product stops working while it is under the rental agreement, the retailer may repair or replace the item depending on the circumstances.
+If a product stops working while it is under the Rental-Purchase Agreement, the dealer may repair or replace the item depending on the circumstances.

 This feature can be particularly helpful for products like appliances and electronics that households rely on daily.